Manchester house prices have increased by 330% 02/03/22

 It is usual for investors and buyers to comment on the expensive nature of property investing in London.
 However, this line of thinking may need to stop, as many Northern cities have overtaken the Southern Capital by a large percentage, which sits around 200.04%.

 Cities such as Liverpool have gained an increase of 233.94%.
-This percentage, when combined with the recent regeneration developments and investment ventures, will see no sign of stopping down within the next couple of years.
+This percentage, when combined with the recent regeneration projects and investment ventures, will see no sign of stopping down within the next couple of years.

 These percentage increases benefit investors since these cities are now producing some of the healthiest yields in the country in the recent years.